Kranzberg Arts Foundation

 The Kranzberg Arts Foundation or Kranzberg Arts Foundation is a non-profit foundation dedicated to promoting arts, music, orchestra, jazz, theater, and culture in St. Louis, Missouri, United States.
 The Kranzberg Arts Foundation is responsible for the creation and growth of the Midtown St. Louis Neighborhood which includes the Grand Center Arts District.

-The Kranzberg Arts Foundation supports 43 organizations.
+The Kranzberg Arts Foundation supports 43 arts organizations.